otrv4/otrv4/otrv4.md

   * Send an Identity message.
   * Transition the state to `DAKE_IN_PROGRESS`.

-If the tag offers OTR version 3 and version 3 is allowed:
+Otherwise if the tag offers OTR version 3 and version 3 is allowed:

   * Send a version `3 D-H Commit Message`.
   * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.